 People have shifted from giving a donation to wanting to make an investment in the social sector.
 When we make any investment, we want to know the organization’s track record and ROI (return on investment).
 Establish your credibility by sharing where you have spoken and/or been published in the past year.
 Calculate your social return on investment and share those results.
 Consider quantifying donations.
 For example, you could say: “For $100 a month, we can ensure that a child in your neighborhood has a weekly reading partner.”

 Treat the appeal as an invitation

 As the new year approaches, people are not only considering where to donate their money, but they are also carefully considering where to spend their time.
 Give them an opportunity to donate to your cause as a holiday gift for a loved one or an employee.
 Offer them future opportunities for a tour or share the date of your upcoming annual luncheon.
 Think of this letter not as an ending, but as an opportunity to continue building your relationship with them.

 Don’t stop at the year-end appeal letter

 After you send your year-end letters, the real work begins.
 Post your appeal on social media and send via email.
 (Remember, people now need to hear or see things SEVEN times before they take action.)
 Use matching challenges as a leverage point.
 Track responses.
 Follow up by having board members call individuals with your organization’s latest exciting news.
 And, start planning your next appeal – since the tax laws changed, we have been encouraging our clients to consider adding at least one more letter to their appeal cycle when it makes the most sense for the organization to capture attention, such as during an awareness month (e.g., Domestic Violence Awareness Month).

-As you plan your year-end solicitations, we hope you’ll employ these strategies and will share your ideas and experiences on increasing the impact of your annual appeal.
+As you plan your annual solicitations, we hope you’ll employ these strategies and share your ideas and experiences on increasing the impact of your annual appeal.